techmids/conf.techmids.io/README.md

 > [!WARNING]
-> This project has has been moved to and is no longer being maintained here https://github.com/techmids-conf/conf.techmids.io
+> This project has has been moved and is no longer being maintained here https://github.com/techmids-conf/conf.techmids.io/

 # Keynote